yujifan0326/yujifan0326.github.io/_pages/about.md

 What's New ?
 =====

+* Our work of Abstractive Summarization has been accepted by Coling2022 !!
 * Our two works for Entity Alignment and Event Relation Detection have been accepted by CIKM 2022 !!
 * We propose the paper list of AI-driven MOOCs as [Awesome MOOCs](https://github.com/THU-KEG/Awesome_MOOCs) !!
 * Our work on Knowledge-grounded dialogue (XDAI) has been accepted by KDD 2022 !!